Chameleon-Vision/chameleon-docs/docs/source/getting-started/ui.rst

 Threshold
 ~~~~~~~~~~

-The thresholding tab allows teams to adjust the Hue/Saturation/Value settings to only allow in parts of the image that are the same color as the vision tape, as well as allows teams to erode or dilate the contours to eliminate small speckles
+The thresholding tab allows teams to adjust the Hue/Saturation/Value (HSV) thresholds.
+This allows only parts of the images within the thresholds to be detected, such as when configured for vision tape.
+Teams can also enable erode and dilate for eliminating speckles.

 For a more in depth explanation of erode and dilate visit `opencv's page <https://docs.opencv.org/2.4/doc/tutorials/imgproc/erosion_dilatation/erosion_dilatation.html#morphological-operations>`_